bioperl/bioperl.github.io/howtos/SearchIO.md

 Both [Steve Chervitz] and [Jason Stajich] had implemented parsers in this system.
 The basic objects Jason has created are called `Bio::Search::XXX::GenericXXX` where, again, `XXX` is HSP, Hit, and Result.
 Most of the implementations use these simple objects for sorting the data.
 Steve created the psiblast parser (which was later merged into the module) and a host of objects named `Bio::Search::XXX::BlastXXX` where `XXX` is HSP, Hit, and Result.
 These objects have additional functions related to output from [BLAST].

 The important take home message is that you cannot assume that methods in the `BlastXXX` objects are in fact implemented by the `GenericHSP` objects.
 More likely than not the `BlastXXX` objects will be deprecated and dismantled as their functionality is ported to the `GenericHSP` objects.
-For this reason we only discuss the Generic\* objects, though we used the terms 'hit', 'HSP', and 'result'.
+For this reason we only discuss the Generic* objects, though we used the terms 'hit', 'HSP', and 'result'.

-'